constiny/Emojiit/README.md

 * 🧼🖐⏲        (Wash your hands regularly)
 * 🚇😷🛒        (Wearing a mask in public)

-Above emoji sentenses are easy to read and understood by people with different culture background.
-However, it is not easy to come up the correct emojis you can use to express yourself concisely.
+Above Emoji sentences are easy to read and understood by people with different cultural backgrounds.
+However, it is not easy to come up with the correct Emojis you can use to express yourself concisely.

 ## Goal